 Once the download is completed, run the following command to install Open Visual Traceroute:

 Congratulations!
-You have successfully installed open visual traceroute.
-Thanks for using this tutorial for installing Open visual traceroute in Ubuntu 16.04 Xenial Xerus systems.
-For additional help or useful information, we recommend you to check the official Open Visual Traceroute web site.
+You have successfully installed an open visual traceroute.
+Thanks for using this tutorial for installing an Open visual traceroute in Ubuntu 16.04 Xenial Xerus systems.
+For additional help or useful information, we recommend you to check the official Open Visual Traceroute website.